SynxFlow/SynxFlow/docs/source/about.md

 ### SynxFlow: Synergising High-Performance Hazard Simulation with Data Flow

-SynxFlow is an open-source model capable of dynamically simulating flood inundation and debris flows using CUDA-enabled GPUs.
+SynxFlow is an open-source model capable of dynamically simulating flood inundation, landslide runout, and debris flows using CUDA-enabled GPUs.
 It features a user-friendly yet versatile Python interface and seamlessly integrates with tools such as Numpy, Pandas, and GDAL for efficient processing of inputs, simulation execution, and output visualisation.
 With the acceleration of modern GPUs, SynxFlow can complete large-scale simulations in just minutes, making it an ideal solution for integrating into data science workflows to streamline and accelerate natural hazard risk assessment, empowering both research and business applications.

 ### Frequently Asked Questions